cloudflare/matched-data-cli/README.md

 # Matched Data CLI

-Tool to interact with the firewall matched data feature.
+Tool to interact with the Firewall matched data feature.

+Additional documentation about the feature can be found on the [Cloudflare docs](https://developers.cloudflare.com/waf/managed-rulesets/payload-logging) and related [blog post](https://blog.cloudflare.com/using-hpke-to-encrypt-request-payloads/).

 ## Setup